jacksalici/notion-cli-list-manager/readme.md

 ```

-And finally you can use the commands above.
+And finally, you can use the commands above.

 ## Still toDo:
 ###### forgive the play on words
+See the project tab for a more verbose list.

 - [ ] `rm --all` command arg
 - [ ] support for tags
+- [ ] support for more databases
+- [ ] support for sigle pages editing
 - [ ] improve the code stability
 - [ ] http requests async